Shachi-Mittal-Lab/standardized_phenotype_annotations/README.md

 -   The user **SHOULD NO**T fix a prediction if...

-    -   there is a predicted CD45RO+ cell with questionable CD45RO stain but the CD3 stain was strong in that same area/cell 🡪 leave as CD45RO+
+    -   there is a predicted CD45RO+ cell with questionable CD45RO stain but the CD3 stain was strong in that same area/cell &rarr; leave as CD45RO+

-    -   there is a predicted CD45RO + cell that looked like it had a strong and/or specific and complete CD45RO stain but there was questionable/no corresponding CD3 stain 🡪 leave as CD45RO+
+    -   there is a predicted CD45RO + cell that looked like it had a strong and/or specific and complete CD45RO stain but there was questionable/no corresponding CD3 stain &rarr; leave as CD45RO+

-    -   there is a predicted CD45RO- cell that may be considered CD45RO+ (or as an edge case) but there was no corresponding CD3 stain (even if the CD45RO stain was specific) 🡪 leave as CD45RO+
+    -   there is a predicted CD45RO- cell that may be considered CD45RO+ (or as an edge case) but there was no corresponding CD3 stain (even if the CD45RO stain was specific) &rarr; leave as CD45RO+

-    -   there is a predicted CD45RO- cell that had some diffuse/bright staining but the staining was neither specific nor complete ($< 30 - 40\%$) 🡪 leave as CD45RO-
+    -   there is a predicted CD45RO- cell that had some diffuse/bright staining but the staining was neither specific nor complete ($< 30 - 40\%$) &rarr; leave as CD45RO-

 **G: LINEAGE CLASSIFIER: CD3**